DanielBatesUK/my-tools/README.md

 ### More to come

 I'd add more stuff here, as and when I get around to it.
 But I wouldn't hold out much hope of any of it being useful to you.
-Here's my current todo list:

-- Colour stepper
-- LAN device IPs
-- Lorem Ipsum
-- And more!

 ## GitHub Webhooks